Eastern Ontario birders:

 As winter gives way to spring, our bird-nerd minds cannot help but begin to daydream about the wonderful birding days soon to come!
 Here’s a rough guide as to when some of your favourite bird species arrive back to eastern Ontario.

-Late February often signals the beginning of spring migration, with blackbirds such as Red-winged Blackbird and Common Grackle on the move N. “Prairie” (praticola) Horned Larks arrive and set up territories.
-Ring-billed Gulls are spotted hanging around in McDonald’s parking lots, eyeing kids walking by with french fries in their hands.
+Late-February: The beginning of spring migration and the arrival of our first migrants here in eastern Ontario.
+Blackbirds such as Red-winged Blackbirds and Common Grackles are on the move north.
+“Prairie” (praticola) Horned Larks arrive and set up territories.
+Ring-billed Gulls are spotted hanging around in McDonald’s parking lots, eyeing kids as they walk by with french fries in their hands.

 Early-to-mid March: Birds of Prey come into focus around this time, with Golden Eagles, Bald Eagles, Northern Goshawks, Rough-legged Hawks, Red-tailed Hawks, and Turkey Vultures beginning to make their northbound push.
 On lakes and rivers, as the ice breaks up and open water appears, waterfowl numbers begin to rise pretty much everywhere (especially so on Lake Ontario).
 White-winged gulls, Iceland and Glaucous, begin to swell in their numbers along the north shore of Lake Ontario.
 Typically, the first Killdeer arrive along the north shore of Lake Ontario by mid-March.